google/paramgmt/README.md

 local commands, remote commands, local scripts on remote machines, pushing files, and pulling files.

-The included 'test.sh' uses all of the command-line executables.
-Just create your own 'hosts.txt' with a list of valid remote machines and the test script should work.
-Some changes might be needed if you don't have root access.

 This is not an official Google product.